fenw1ck/anp.github.io/_posts/2017-08-18-golden-master-regression-in-rust.md

 ## Bye

 Thanks for reading!
-If this seems like something you'd like to use or contribute to, the [GitHub repository](https://github.com/dikaiosune/snapshot-rs) is a good place for that.
-You can find me on [Twitter](https://twitter.com/dika10sune), or on Mozilla IRC as `dikaiosune`.
+If this seems like something you'd like to use or contribute to, the [GitHub repository](https://github.com/anp/snapshot-rs) is a good place for that.
+You can find me on [Twitter](https://twitter.com/dika10sune), or on Mozilla IRC as `anp`.

 I've also posted this to the [Rust subreddit](https://www.reddit.com/r/rust/comments/6ujk91/snapshots_automating_golden_master_regression/) for discussion.